datalad/datalad-blog/content/posts/git-worktree-workflow/index.md

 ```
 It completes without creating a new commit - the outputs are byte-for-byte identical to the previous run.
 This is where the magic happens: I'm running from a completely different directory, yet I don't need to `datalad get` anything or `datalad save` results.
 The annex's clever symlinks make the same data available in both worktrees, eliminating redundancy entirely! 🎩✨

 Now it's time to write that bash script, and to test how going forth and back between worktrees works.
-To not mix things up, I will never develop in the worktree 'runs', but only update it with what ever has been developed and become available on 'master' - well, actually we don't care about branches in jj's universe but anyway you get the gist.
+To not mix things up, I will never develop in the worktree `runs`, but only update it with what ever has been developed and become available on 'master' - well, actually we don't care about branches in jj's universe but anyway you get the gist.

 ```bash
 #!/usr/bin/env bash